dspace-group/simphera-reference-architecture-azure/README.md

 ## SSH Keys

 In order to be able to connect to the Kubernetes nodes using _ssh_ you need to create private _ssh keys_.
-You can create such keys by executing the following command in the _root_ folder:
+You have to create such keys by executing the following command in the _root_ folder:

 ```sh
 # bash